QuiltMC/rfcs/structure/0006-governance.md

 - **Prior Art**:
   - Are there other organizations or projects with comparable tasks?

-### Sub Team
+### Sub Teams

 Some teams may wish for more granular organization of their structure.
 In those cases, these teams may create sub teams.

 Sub teams behave like regular teams, except they are not required to have a team lead.
 If the team doesn't have its own team lead, the parent's team leads act as its team lead.
-In general, a sub team inherits its parents structure according to their parents team RFC.
+In general, a sub team inherits its parent's structure according to their parent's team RFC.

 ## The Administrative Board

 The administrative board is a group of organization members responsible for tasks that are not assigned to another team.
-It is made up of at least three members so as to prevent deadlocks in the decision-making process.
+It is made up of at least three members to prevent deadlocks in the decision-making process.
 Members of the administrative board may be members of other teams.

 At any point in time, a member of the organization may nominate themselves for a position on the administrative board.